Loud Night: Plot

 As John and Ted frost cookies for Christmas, John's mother, Susan, reveals that their cousin Blaire's friend, Sarah, will be staying for the holiday.
 Matty, John's father, enters, asking John to help him shovel ice.
 When John declines, Matty makes a misogynistic comment.
 Offended, Blaire insults Matty for his homophobia, causing him to storm off in a rage.
 The family prepares for church, where Susan will sing with the choir, but Matty decides to stay home to rest, angering Blaire.
 Alone, Matty finds solace in his childhood toy, a red fire truck nicknamed Dennis, and confides his political views to it.
 After Susan angrily ignores Matty for missing her solo, he wishes on a shooting star for Dennis to come to life and befriend him.
 Shocked when his wish works, Matty shows Dennis to his family, who are largely unfazed.
 Dennis begins to make racist comments about immigration, offending Sarah, an immigrant herself.

 Susan brings cookies to Blaire and Sarah to comfort them, only to find the two kissing on Blaire's bed.
 Susan dismisses it as a display of friendship, refusing to believe they are together.
 At dinner, Blaire can no longer tolerate Matty and Dennis's casual bigotry and announces she is dating Sarah, and is sexually fluid.
 Matty, encouraged by Dennis, expresses his distaste for the relationship, prompting Blaire and Sarah to storm off.
 Susan shames Matty, refusing him dinner until he apologizes.
 John and Ted show their support for Blaire, who thanks them despite their poor wording.
 Blaire attempts to help Matty understand her sexuality; he almost apologizes, but Dennis interjects with more homophobic comments, sending Blaire into a rage.
 Matty confronts Dennis, who reveals he is secretly gay and acts misogynistic to hide it.
 He kicks Dennis out of the house, who shamefully leaves whilst saying sorry to the family.
 Matty fully apologizes to Blaire and Sarah, who accept.
-The family happily opens presents on Christmas morning, as Dennis head off in the snow to Massachusetts.
+The family happily opens presents on Christmas morning, as Dennis heads off in the snow to Massachusetts.

 Subsequently, after arguing with a church patron about what constitutes a miracle from God, Ted assumes he is the reincarnation of Jesus.
 Ted offers his "wisdom" to the Bennett family, primarily whilst Matty and Blaire argue.
 Once Sarah informs him that Jesus was crucified, Ted abandons his charade and returns to his normal self.